wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 ### Literal values {#literals}

-To allow only a limited selection of values you can use `[Literal](https://docs.python.org/3/library/typing.html#typing.Literal)`.
+To allow only a specific set of values you can use `[Literal](https://docs.python.org/3/library/typing.html#typing.Literal)`.
 It is useful for when you expect specific strings like `'on'` or `'off'`.
 The standard library uses this for read/write modes for example.